terra-campaigns/arrival/rules/houserules.md

 **Sanity score**

-The full sanity score is set as the maximum between Intelligence and Wisdom, multiplied by 5 - respecting a minimum of 50.
-Character level also affects the full sanity score, which increases in 3 plus the best of intelligence or wisdom modifiers per level, from level 1 (i.e. a character at level one with an intelligence or wisdom modifier of +1 will have 54 sanity points at its full value).
-The current sanity score, at all times, will fluctuate being equal or less the full sanity score.
-If the current score ever reaches 0 the character is hopelessly lost in their own tormented perceptions and can no longer function as a player character.
+The full sanity score is set as the **maximum between Intelligence and Wisdom, multiplied by 5 - respecting a minimum of 50 and maximum of 90**.
+The current sanity score, at all times, will fluctuate being equal or less the full sanity score. **If the current score ever reaches 0 the character is hopelessly lost** in their own tormented perceptions and can no longer function as a player character.

 **Sanity checks, and loosing sanity**

-Once per scene, the GM might require PCs to make a sanity check.
+**Once per scene, the GM might require PCs to make a sanity check.
 That is done with a d100 roll under the current sanity score.
-On a failure the PC looses sanity score as per table below.
-The sanity check might be triggered by bloodshed, deep eldritch and alien events.
+On a failure the PC looses sanity score as per table below.** The sanity check might be triggered by bloodshed, deep eldritch and alien events.
 A mind has a limit to the amount of insanity it can incur in a single event.
 After a certain point the senses numb and no further horror can be experienced.
 In a single scene, a character can lose no more sanity score than the (non cumulative) maximum result of the worst shock they confront.

 | Event type | Cost | Examples                                                                                                                   |
 | ---------- | ---- | -------------------------------------------------------------------------------------------------------------------------- |